pyarmak/entrada-1x-docs/user/docs/assessment-evaluation/distributions.md

 In this section you'll learn:
 * How to create a distribution
 * How to copy a distribution
-* How to manage distributions (monitor completion of forms, remind people to complete forms, etc.)
+* How to manage extisting distributions (monitor completion of forms, remind people to complete forms, etc.)
 * How to delete a distribution
 * How to manage tasks at the individual level

 #How to create a distribution
-* Navigate to Admin>Assessment & Evaluation
+* Navigate to Admin>Assessment & Evaluation.
-* Click on Distributions
+* Click 'Distributions'.
-* Click Add New Distribution
+* Click 'Add New Distribution'.
 * This will open a five-step wizard that walks you through creating a distribution.
 Complete the information in each step noting the following:
 **Form**
   * The distribution title will be visible to users completing the form but the description will not be.